chadac/golang/src/runtime/HACKING.md

 This is a living document and at times it will be out of date.
-It is intended to articulate how programming in the Go runtime differs from writing normal Go.
+It is intended to articulate how programming in the Golang runtime differs from writing normal Golang.
 It focuses on pervasive concepts rather than details of particular interfaces.

 Scheduler structures